 Here are some cat health tips that can help you to ensure that you and your purr-fect companion will enjoy many happy, healthy years together.

 1. Spay or Neuter Your Cat

 You might not think of spaying or neutering as a way to improve your cat’s health, but it is.
-Cats who are spayed and neutered have a lower risk of acquiring a fatal cat disease such as feline immunodeficiency virus (FIV) or feline leukaemia virus (FLV).
-And you’ll have the added bonus of knowing that you aren’t helping to contribute to the problem of cat overpopulation!
+Cats who are spayed and neutered have a lower risk of many different types of cancer, and you’ll have the added bonus of knowing that you aren’t helping to contribute to the problem of cat overpopulation!

 2. Watch Kitty’s Weight

 Even though a few extra pounds may make your kitty extra squishable and cuddly, it’s not good for his health.
 Obesity puts cats at risk for health problems such as diabetes, high blood pressure, heart, and lung disease, and decreased immune function.
 It may even increase their risk of developing cancer!